Keith's pages:

 Programming

-I have writen a few applets and applications in Java.
+In 1998 I had written a few applets and applications in Java.
 See above.

 I had previously written applications in C using the AcornC/C++ compiler.

-However, apart from my Astrolabe program, of which I am immensely proud, I have only writen trivial programs, nothing which would interest others unless they want to know how I have accomplished something.
+However, in 1998 I had mainly written trivial programs, nothing which would interest others unless they want to know how I had accomplished something.

 One of my trivial programs (now lost!) downloaded and analysed the lottery results in an endeavour to find a correlation between them and the only physical aspect of the lottery mechanism which I could imagine just might make the result ever so marginally predictable, Needless-to-say, I didn't detect a correlation, but the exercise didn't cost me a penny.
 I have never wasted money by buying lottery tickets.